 Meals served at the LCER will be prepared and supplied by an approved, contracted food company.
 A menu coordinator from said contracted company will administer the school meal programs.
 As part of the LCER's responsibility to operate a food service program, we will provide continuing food service professional development for all nutrition professionals in schools.
-Staff development programs should include appropriate certification and/or training programs for Compliance Manager, Lead Food Service Worker, and cafeteria workers, according to their levels of responsibility.
+Staff development programs should include appropriate certification and/or training programs for supervising employee of food service department, Lead Food Service Worker, and cafeteria workers, according to their levels of responsibility.